 "I work with materials that have lived — wood, paper, textiles, metal — carrying traces of time, touch, and forgotten stories.
 In my practice, imperfection, stillness, and the body itself become language.
 I let objects and forms speak slowly, inviting the viewer to pause, to linger, and to feel the subtle threads that connect memory, matter, and presence.
 My art is a space to notice, to breathe, and to sense the beauty in what has been worn, lost, or overlooked."

-I am a contemporary visual artist who works with found, weathered, and out-of-use materials (wood, paper, textiles, and metal), each carrying the quiet marks of time and human touch.
+I am a contemporary visual artist working with found, weathered, and out-of-use materials — wood, paper, textiles, and metal — each carrying the quiet marks of time and human touch.
 I do not search for them; they seem to find me.
 Imperfect, eroded, and forgotten, they arrive as silent witnesses, bearing traces of stories, of use, of loss.
-By giving them a new life, I offer a gentle defiance against the relentless demands for perfection, speed, and consumption.
+By giving them a new life, I offer a gentle resistance to the relentless demands for perfection, speed, and consumption.

-My practice is an embrace of imperfection, atrophy, and stillness.
-I work on the fragile pages of old books, encyclopedias, novels, volumes of poetry, and on punch cards from the textile industry, once tools of early computing.
-In my sculptural works, I assemble worn materials and tools, stripping them of their functional logic, letting them speak in new compositions.
-Geometry, symmetry, and repetition form a dialogue between order and decay, structure and fragility.
-This balance is rooted in my background as a graphic designer, yet softened by the raw tactility of my chosen materials.
+My practice embraces imperfection, atrophy, and stillness.
+I work with the fragile pages of old books — encyclopedias, novels, volumes of poetry — as well as punch cards from the textile industry, once tools of early computing.
+In my sculptural works, I assemble worn materials and tools, releasing them from their original function and allowing new constellations to emerge.
+Geometry, symmetry, and repetition create a dialogue between order and decay, structure and fragility.
+This balance is rooted in my background as a graphic designer, yet softened by the raw tactility of the materials.

-I walk often.
-In nature, I find both the ideas and the state of mind my work requires.
-Walking slows me, opens my senses, lets thoughts and associations rise.
-In the studio, I let objects rest, until the right constellation appears, quietly undeniable.
-The process is slow, intuitive, deliberate.
+Walking is an essential part of my process.
+In nature, I find both the mental space and the sensitivity my work requires.
+Walking slows me down, opens perception, and allows associations to surface.
+In the studio, I let objects rest until the right constellation appears — quietly, but with certainty.
+The process is slow, intuitive, and deliberate.

-I want my work to be a place of pause, a space where the gaze lingers, where small details reveal themselves, where the layers of time can be felt as well as seen.
-Sometimes a title carries a quiet wink, a thread of playfulness that draws the viewer closer.
+I want my work to offer a space of pause — where the gaze lingers, where small details reveal themselves, and where layers of time can be felt as much as seen.
+Titles sometimes carry a subtle shift in meaning, a quiet gesture that invites a closer reading.

-In essence, my art is an invitation: to see beauty in the imperfect, to touch the past through the present, and to feel the threads that bind body and matter, memory and material, the visible and the unseen.
+In essence, my work is an invitation: to engage with imperfection, to sense the continuity between past and present, and to reflect on the subtle connections between body and matter, memory and material, the visible and the unseen.

 Marinda Vandenheede